 3. Have Something Else Remind Them To Go

 Again, a stubborn toddler doesn’t want to admit to mom or dad that they need to go.
 Asking if she needed to go was always met with, “NO!”.
 We got a kitchen timer and when the timer went off we would say, “The TIMER says you need to try.
 I think we need to listen to the timer!”
 If she gave an honest try, we would set it for another half an hour until she went, then go back to setting it for 90 minutes.
 You could use your cell phone, which we tried, but I think she associated the phone too closely with the parent being in control.

 99 Minute Digital Kitchen Timer $8.50 – I chose this because typical kitchen timers are 90 minutes, and I wanted something we could set for longer.

 Learning Resources Time Tracker $15.99 – We almost bought this time tracker.
 It features green, yellow, and red lights which will help a child that needs time to transition between activities.
 You can set the length of each light.
 I had this in my cart ready to get it if a regular timer failed, but luckily we didn’t need this one.

 4. Be Kind, Allow For Mistakes, and You Can Do It, Etc!

 Don’t let potty training be a battle between you and your child.
 This is why my method worked – I took myself out of the equation.
 I let Elmo and the Timer do the work.
 If your child has an accident, make it a positive learning experience.
-If your child truly isn’t ready, be prepared to stop for a few weeks and try again later.
+If your child truely isn’t ready, be prepared to stop for a few weeks and try again later.
 And lastly, remember that you will get through this phase too.
 Potty training can be a stressful time, but eventually your child will get it.
 (Remember when you thought colicky nights would never end?
 Soon, the stress of potty training will be something of the past too.)